andryann007/news-mobile/README.md

-2. Home Activity -> This is Home UI, Where there are 2 bottom navigation menu (home & trending) and 3 features (search, filter, sort)
+2. Home Activity -> This is Home UI, Where there are 2 bottom navigation menu (home & trending) and 3 features
 ![Screenshot_2023-06-13-08-49-21-956_com example news](https://github.com/andryann007/news-mobile/assets/103846142/000de704-b0a7-4f81-bc8d-d098492f1129)